A Burger Episode

 Oh, that's right.
 Yeah, yeah, yeah.

-almost all, well, yeah, pretty much almost all of our podcasts had at the beginning Christian saying this is a Roosteh production.
-That's not what we are.
+Almost all, well, yeah, pretty much almost all of our podcasts had at the beginning Christian saying, this is a roost chief production.
+That's right.

 So we have to go back and edit like 150 episodes.
-But it is more complicated than that because they were edited in a program none of you guys used, right?
-Correct.
+But it was more complicated than than that because it was it they were edited in a program none of you guys used right correct

-so you've been doing nothing but that all day all day yeah i did you're just a little render farm i did all of campaign two and like 19 episodes from campaign and then blame did the rest except for one or two that maybe blain did i don't think blaine or chris did anything
+so you've been doing nothing but that all day all right i did you're just a little render for him i did all of campaign two and like 19 episodes from campaign two.

 camera for 100% E.